 Additionally, your LMS vendor’s team will help you integrate your LMS with your other important platforms, whether that’s your membership software or payment processor, and set up single sign-on (SSO).
 To streamline this process, identify an internal point of contact with technical expertise in your existing system to coordinate with the developers on a more granular level.

-Drum up even more enthusiasm by celebrating your LMS launch with a special virtual event.
-In this event, you can involve leadership and directly answer questions from potential users.
-You can also boost engagement from the start by providing limited-time discounts on premium courses and exclusive webinars.
+Drum up even more enthusiasm by treating your launch like a celebration.
+Host a special virtual launch event to demonstrate the platform's value and answer questions live.
+You can also drive immediate engagement by offering limited-time incentives, such as discounts on premium courses or access to exclusive webinars for early adopters.

 Review your organization’s requirements to understand your ideal workflow.